mozilla/ecosystem-platform/docs/how-tos/using-vscode-with-fxa.md

 #### GnuPG (Commit signing)

 Most developers have a primary key they regularly use.
-To prevent this key from possibly leaking its recommended to generate a new key for the remote machine with a rather long randomly generated password you keep in a password manager.
+To prevent this key from possibly leaking it's recommended to generate a new key for the remote machine with a rather long randomly generated password you keep in a password manager.

 1. Install gnupg on remote server